isears/NIS-CR-ComplicationPredictor/README.md

 3. Modeling: cross-validate models on preprocessed data.
 Reads from `cache/preprocessed.csv`, writes results to `results` directory

-Note: a first-pass filter is applied to the entire NIS database before any of these steps.
-The first-pass filtering script is located in the `standalone` directory.

 ## Setup

 Configure settings by creating a `localconfig.yaml` file in the root directory of the repository with the following